Most Andean birds inhabit narrow elevational

 well documented and shared across many vertebrates.

-Similarly, genetic adaptation to high elevation environments often acts on predictable physiological
+Similarly, genetic adaptation to high-elevation environments often acts on predictable physiological

 pathways.
 But how do these processes interact, and how do they transition between one another?